Optimizing User Onboarding and Activation: Effective Guide for Product-led Companies

 By following these steps, you’ll create a much more engaging onboarding process.
 The goal is that no new user falls through the cracks unnoticed.
 Either the automated journey re-engages them, or your team does.
 Every user gets every chance to see why your product is awesome.

-Here’s the reality for most SaaS teams: onboarding struggles often come from tool chaos, not strategy.
+Here’s the reality for most SaaS teams: onboarding struggles often stem from tool chaos, not a lack of strategy.

 You’ve got Segment collecting events, Mixpanel or Amplitude crunching analytics, Braze or Customer.io for messaging, VWO for A/B testing, and maybe a Zapier workflow duct-taping alerts into Slack or HubSpot.
 Individually?
 These tools are solid.
 Together?
 It’s a mess.